albertwoo/FablePlayground/README.md

 Try to make a lightest and simpliest project template powered by fable for starter and fun.

-Build in features: tailwindcss, hmr (hot reload), feliz.
+Build in features: tailwindcss, hmr (hot reload), fast refresh, feliz.

 Make sure `dotnet core sdk (>= 5.0)`, `yarn` is installed